assareh/home-lab/esxi/packer/README.md

 ### Castle
 By default this template will install enterprise versions of Consul, Vault, and Nomad, so licenses will be required.
 If you do not have or wish to use enterprise licenses, please search and replace all packages with the oss versions.
 (Replace `consul_enterprise` with `consul`, `nomad_enterprise` with `nomad`, `vault_enterprise` with `vault`, remove all instances of `+ent` from the Packer templates, remove the licenses from the Packer templates, and remove the `license_path` lines from the Consul, Nomad, and Vault config files.)

-Please double check the Vault server address specified in [vault-agent-bootstrap.hcl](./castle_files/vault-agent-bootstrap.hcl).
+Please double check the Vault server address specified in [vault-agent-bootstrap.hcl](./castle/files/vault-agent-bootstrap.hcl).
 This is invoked during provisioning with Terraform to pull down secrets from Vault.
 If you are building this for the first time and don't have a Vault server yet, check the [Steps](#steps) section below for options or omit this step and provide the secrets some other way.

-Please go [download VMware ovftool](https://code.vmware.com/web/tool/4.4.0/ovf), which is required for the ESXi terraform provider, and place the `VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle` in the [castle_files](./castle_files) directory.
+Please go [download VMware ovftool](https://code.vmware.com/web/tool/4.4.0/ovf), which is required for the ESXi terraform provider, and place the `VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle` in the [castle/files](./castle/files) directory.
 I clicked the Download link next to 4.4.1, accepted the EULA, and selected the x86_64 download.

-When upgrading the Consul version, make sure to increment the node_meta tag `build` in the [Consul config](./castle_files/consul.hcl) per https://learn.hashicorp.com/tutorials/consul/upgrade-automation so Autopilot can do its thing.
+When rolling out a new template, make sure to increment the:
+- node_meta tag `build` in the [Consul config](./castle/files/consul.hcl) so [Consul Autopilot](https://learn.hashicorp.com/tutorials/consul/upgrade-automation) can do its thing.
+- `upgrade_version` in the [Nomad config](./castle/files/nomad.hcl) so [Nomad Autopilot](https://learn.hashicorp.com/tutorials/nomad/autopilot) can do its thing.

 ### Moat
 This machine is optional.
 It is NGINX and Consul Template.
 It used to be the ingress proxy however I've replaced it with Traefik running on Nomad.
 The only thing I still use it for is as a DNS L4 load balancer.
 If you want to run Pi-hole on this cluster and provide a stable address to configure on network clients as an LDNS this will do that.